susumu-kushi/civil-society-control-engineering/README.md

 These documents constitute the primary reference for the current CSCE framework.

+They should be consulted before applying CSCE to case studies, AI systems, or future revisions.

 ## CSCE Evaluation Manual

 The official methodology of Civil Society Control Engineering.